 A bees wax solar extractor is not difficult to build, but it does take a bit of planning, and some expense.
-The double glazing is fairly costly.
+The double-glazing is fairly costly.
 The rest I made from scraps in my workshop.

-It's crude but effective; you must have a lid with double glazing to trap the heat of the sun.
+It is crude but effective; you must have a lid with double glazing to trap the heat of the sun.

 Start by building a box from old timbers that you may have lying around.
 Use wood no thicker than 15mm; it tends to be very heavy and hard on the back.

-At the back it's 30cm deep and at the lower end 15cm.
+At the back it is 30cm deep and at the lower end 15.
 That was because originally it rested on the ground and needed a slope for the wax to gravitate to the second chamber.

-Then I built a steel base years later, angling the whole contraption, so it no longer needs to be deeper at one end than the other.
+Then I built a steel base years later, angling the whole contraption, making it easy to turn, so it no longer needs to be deeper at one end than the other.

 I used fairly heavy 5mm plate; two pieces of scrap from the steel merchant, one screwed to the extractor base.

 The extractor lid needs to be quite firm as the two sheets of 5mm glass are rather heavy.
-I used 20mm x 60mm timber to make up the frame; its corners need to be exactly square.
+I used 20 x 60mm timber to make up the frame; its corners need to be exactly square.

 This is Mark II; the first version which eventually rotted after twenty years I routed out the rebate for the glass on both sides.
 That was unnecessarily difficult.